Skoll Awards Overview

 Criteria and Eligibility for a Skoll Award

-- Led by a visionary, effective social entrepreneur serving as a spokesperson for their issue
+- Led by a visionary, effective social entrepreneur serving as a spokesperson for their issue area

 - Strong leadership team and board

-- Unwavering focus on mission
+- Clear and unwavering focus on mission

-- Well-established, strong partnerships
+- Strong, strategic partnerships

-- Commitment to systems, including those for measurement and learning
+- Commitment to measurement, evaluation, and learning

 - Diversified and mission-aligned funding sources

-To receive a Skoll Award, an organization must be a legally incorporated entity.
+To receive a Skoll Award, an organization must be a legally-incorporated entity.
 Organizations that do not have 501(c)(3) public charity status, including organizations based in other countries, will be asked to submit additional documentation at the appropriate time.

 - Individuals, either through scholarships or other forms of financial support